-- Small group/team training permitted in outside facility - Up to 10 participants per session (including trainer/coach/staff).
-The number of participants may be modified based upon prevailing sentiment.
-A return to soccer at Phase 2 will include the number of permitted participants at each session.
-If not specifically defined, the default maximum number of participants (including trainer/coach/staff) per session is 10. - o Players must positively confirm ahead of time that they will be attending a session. - Coaches/trainers will keep accurate attendance for each session to facilitate contact tracing (if needed). - Coaches/Trainers/Staff are to check their health each day to confirm they are not symptomatic of COVID-19 (see Appendix D). - Coaches/trainers exhibiting symptoms of COVID-19 are required to contact a healthcare professional and will only be allowed to return to activities once they have been cleared (see Appendix B). - Parent/Guardian are to check their child's health and report to trainer/coach/staff that their child is not symptomatic of COVID-19 (see Appendix D). - Players exhibiting symptoms of COVID-19 will be told to go home and advised to contact a healthcare professional.
+- Coaches/Trainers/Staff are to check their health each day to confirm they are not symptomatic of COVID-19 (see Appendix D). - Coaches/Trainers/Staff are to check-in at their training session and conduct a Heath Screening prior to commencing training (see Appendix H) - Coaches/trainers exhibiting symptoms of COVID-19 are required to contact a healthcare professional and will only be allowed to return to activities once they have been cleared (see Appendix B). - Parent/Guardian are to check their child's health and attend session only if their child - Does not have a fever in excess of 100.3 degrees F, - Is not feeling ill, - Is not symptomatic of COVID-19, and - Does not have a diagnosed case of COVID-19 or a suspected diagnosis of COVID-19. - Players are to check-in at their training session and complete a Health Screening prior to commencing training (see Appendix H). - Players exhibiting symptoms of COVID-19 will be told to go home and are advised to contact a healthcare professional.
 Players symptomatic of COVID-19 are not allowed to return to sessions until they have been cleared (see Appendix B). - Coaches/Trainers at higher risk for severe illness (see Appendix E), as defined by the Center for Disease Control, are recommended to not participate in training.